ADA-GWU/2-typ-s-and-oop-conc-pts-KananIsmayilov2002/README.md

 Stack array:  Each function call involves pushing and popping memory from the stack, which introduces some overhead, but the operations are still relatively fast.

 Heap array:  Each allocation and deallocation (using new and delete) introduces significant overhead compared to stack operations, leading to much higher execution times.

+# Task 2 Explanation

+# Static Binding

+Static binding occurs at compile time, where the method to be executed is determined based on the type of the reference variable, not the actual object it refers to.
+This means the compiler decides which method to call.
+Static binding is associated with the new keyword in C#.
+Defining a method in a derived class with the new keyword hides the base class method with the same name.
+This form of method hiding is resolved at compile time.
+If you call the method on a base class reference, the base class version will be invoked, regardless of whether the object is actually an instance of the derived class.

+# Dynamic Binding

+Dynamic binding occurs at runtime, where the actual method that gets called is determined based on the object being referred to.
+Dynamic binding is achieved using the virtual and override keywords in C#.

+When a method is marked as virtual in the base class, it tells the compiler that this method can be overridden in derived classes.
+The override keyword is used in the derived class to provide a new implementation of the base class's virtual method.
+When a method is overridden, the runtime determines which version of the method to call based on the actual type of the object.